hyundai-robotics/doc-hrscript/book.md

         Only used in UDP peer-to-peer and TCP server, ignored in TCP client.<br>
         Set or get the controller's own (local) port number.<br>
         The default value is 0 (if not specified), in which case this port number is automatically generated.<br>
-        Applied only when calling the open statement.
+        Applied only when calling the open statement.<br>
+        Ports 50000–50005 on the controller are pre-allocated lports and cannot be used.
       </td>
     </tr>
   </tbody>